carleeno/elevenlabs_tts/README.md

 Note that using this extension will count against your character quota.
 As such, *DO NOT* use this TTS service for critical announcements, it will stop working once you've used up your quota.

+## Caching

+This integration inherently uses caching for the responses, meaning that if the text and options are the same as a previous service call, the response audio likely will be a replay of the previous response.
+The downside is this negates the natural variability that ElevenLabs provides when using the same phrase multiple times.
+The upside is that it reduces your quota usage and speeds up responses.

 ## Example service call

 ```yaml